csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 However, the association of an object with a physical location in storage may change over time.
 There are several degrees of permanence of identity:

-• **Intraprocedure**.
+- **Intraprocedure**.
 Identity persists only during the execution of a single pro- cedure.
 Examples of intraprogram identity are local variables within proce- dures.

-• **Intraprogram**.
+- **Intraprogram**.
 Identity persists only during the execution of a single pro- gram or query.
 Examples of intraprogram identity are global variables in programming languages.
 Main-memory or virtual-memory pointers offer only intraprogram identity.

-• **Interprogram**.
+- **Interprogram**.
 Identity persists from one program execution to another.
 Pointers to file-system data on disk offer interprogram identity, but they may change if the way data is stored in the file system is changed.

-• **Persistent**.
+- **Persistent**.
 Identity persists not only among program executions, but also among structural reorganizations of the data.
 It is the persistent form of identity that is required for object-oriented systems.

 In persistent extensions of languages such as C++, object identifiers for per- sistent objects are implemented as “persistent pointers.”
-A persistent pointer_ is a type of pointer that, unlike in-memory pointers, remains valid even after the end of a program execution, and across some forms of data reorganization.
+A persistent pointer is a type of pointer that, unlike in-memory pointers, remains valid even after the end of a program execution, and across some forms of data reorganization.
 A programmer may use a persistent pointer in the same ways that she may use an in-memory pointer in a programming language.
 Conceptually, we may think of a persistent pointer as a pointer to an object in the database.

 ### 22.8.3 Storage and Access of Persistent Objects